ARTICLE I – Organization

 - To foster the development of honesty, good fellowship, self-discipline, team play and self-reliance.
 These characteristics are the essentials of good sportsmanship and the foundation of good citizenship.

 - To promote the organized shooting disciplines of the White Mountains.
 This includes the currently organized clubs: White Mountain Bullseye Shooters, White Mountain Practical Shooters, Target Tamers, Mountain Riflemen, Cowboys of the High Country, Second Knoll Muzzleloaders, White Mountain Young Guns, Second Knoll Defensive Pistol League and Second Knoll Benchrest Club.
 Other shooting disciplines may in the future organize and petition the board in writing for recognition.
 A shooting discipline shall consist of:

 A. At least ten (10) shooters, five (5) of whom are members of WMSA, and who wish to shoot a particular form of shooting sport not currently represented.
 They may form under either existing rule of a recognized discipline or new rules created by the group,

-B. The range safety officer shall agree in writing that the proposed rules are adequate for safety and forward the petition to the board of directors,
+B. The Chief Range Safety Officer shall agree in writing that the proposed rules are adequate for safety and forward the petition to the board of directors,

 C. The board of directors shall agree by majority vote to recognize the discipline.

 - To provide a safe place to shoot for members, individuals, and organizations including, but not limited to schools, law enforcement, youth groups and education and training organizations.

 ARTICLE III – Membership